 We and our subsidiaries may be able to incur substantial additional indebtedness in the future.
 The terms of the indenture and the senior credit facility do not fully prohibit us or our subsidiaries from doing so.
-If new debt is added to our and our subsidiaries' current debt levels, the related risks that we and our
+If new debt is added to our and our subsidiaries' current debt levels, the related risks that we and our subsidiaries' now face could intensify.
+See "Description of Senior Credit Facility."

 To service our indebtedness, we will require a significant amount of cash.
 Our ability to generate cash depends on many factors beyond our control.
-An inability to service our indebtedness could lead to a default under our senior crediting facility and our indenture, which may result in an acceleration of our indebtedness.